 Cup and Tablet - Depth and Consistency

-The cup depth is the space between the punch tip and the lowest possible measurable area of a cup cavity.
-In order to form proper inspection and wear limits of the tooling equipment, it is important that one should know about it, and how premature wear can affect the tablet.
+For a tablet produced by a tablet press, the cup depth is the distance measured between the highest point of the punch tip and the lowest area of a cup cavity.
+The cup depth is an important indicator of wear of the tooling equipment and it is important therefore to understand how cup depth can affect the tablets.

-Establishing A Limit
+Establishing a Limit

 As new tools enter the production and become in-process tools, tablet manufacturers should set an allowable standard deviation limit to overcome the deficiency of the TSM tolerance, to ensure equipment life and consistency of tablet quality.
 A reasonable limit would be a 15% decrease to the cup depth from the original cup depth specification of the tooling.
 By implementing such a limit, it would be possible to maintain an adequate control of product dimensions irrespective of the original cup depth.